ivarmak/clutter-grasping/README.md

 ## Target Driven Object Grasping in Highly Cluttered Scenarios through Domain Randomization and Active Segmentation

-This repository consists of the implementation for the Artificial Intelligence Master Thesis project written by Ivar Mak.
+This repository contains the implementation of the Artificial Intelligence Master Thesis written by Ivar Mak.

 # Sources